SDG-Den/SDG-OS/README.md

 # needed software:

-(aur)mangowm-git
+- (aur)mangowm-git
+- (aur)dsearch-bin
-ghostty
+- ghostty
+- shelly
-firefox
+- firefox
-dms-shell
+- dms-shell
+- yay git
-nautilus
+- nautilus
+- zsh-history-substring-search
+- zsh-syntax-highlighting
+- zsh-autosuggestions
+- zsh-doc
+- stow
-brightnessctl
+- brightnessctl
-pipewire-pulse
+- pipewire-pulse
-pipewire
+- pipewire
-(aur)dsearch-bin
-matugen
+- matugen
-adw-gtk-theme
+- adw-gtk-theme
-wl-copy
+- wl-copy
-hyprshot
+- hyprshot
-grim
+- grim
-satty
+- satty
-fzf
-micro
-stow
+- code-oss
-zoxide
+- zoxide
-zsh
+- zsh
-zsh-theme-powerlevel10k
+- zsh-theme-powerlevel10k
-eza
+- eza
-kanshi
+- kanshi
+- ttf-nerd-fonts-symbols-common
+- ttf-nerd-fonts-symbols-mono
+- ttf-nerd-fonts-symbols
+- ttf-cascadia-code-nerd
+- ttf-cascadia-mono-nerd
+- ttf-terminus-nerd
+- ttf-firacode-nerd
+- ttf-ubuntu-nerd

 # installation of that software:

-`sudo pacman -Syu ghostty firefox dms-shell yay git nautilus brightnessctl pipewire-pulse pipewire matugen adw-gtk-theme wl-copy hyprshot grim satty stow zoxide zsh zsh-theme-powerlevel10k eza kanshi`
+`sudo pacman -Syu ghostty shelly firefox dms-shell yay git nautilus zsh-history-substring-search zsh-syntax-highlighting zsh-autosuggestions zsh-doc stow brightnessctl pipewire-pulse pipewire matugen adw-gtk-theme wl-copy hyprshot grim satty code-oss zoxide zsh zsh-theme-powerlevel10k eza kanshi ttf-nerd-fonts-symbols-common ttf-nerd-fonts-symbols-mono ttf-nerd-fonts-symbols ttf-cascadia-code-nerd ttf-cascadia-mono-nerd ttf-terminus-nerd ttf-firacode-nerd ttf-ubuntu-nerd`

 `yay -S mangowm-git dsearch-bin`

+the install script also takes care of this.

 # mango-config editor script

 you can open the mango config editor with super+m, this opens a terminal in which you can select a config file and see the contents of that config file.

 this script has a variable for the editor, it uses micro by default, but you can change the line "app=micro" to any editor you'd like.

+# mango-config viewer script

+you can open this with super+alt+m, you can select a mango config file just like with the editor, but instead of opening in a text editor, this will open the config in an interactive viewer that will show you the details of the selected config line, pressing alt+b will open the documentation for it in a new tab in your open firefox window

+# documentation quicklinks

+pressing super+shift+m opens a terminal with quick links to various pieces of documentation and a couple of built-in searchable reference lists.

+reference lists included:
+Dank Material Shell - full IPC usage (commands) MangoWM - Config File options
+MangoWM - dispatchers (for keybinds and mango IPC) MangoWM - IPC commands

+this also contains all the mangoWM documentation sites, useful dankmaterial shell documentation pages, ghostty docs and the cachyOS + arch wiki's.

 # ghostty config